 On days when the federal government isn't doing business, neither is the post office.
 The U.S. Postal Service follows the same holiday schedule as federal offices.

-Here's a complete list a complete list of federal postal holidays and the corresponding dates in 2020 when post offices will be closed:
+Here's a complete list of federal holidays and the corresponding dates in 2021 when post offices will be closed:

 Download the entire list of post office holidays as a PDF